osmzoso/pbf2sqlite/doc/pbf2sqlite.md

 Bit 4 : 2^4 16  bike_oneway
 Bit 5 : 2^5 32  car_oneway

-> This field is currently not yet filled, but there is a script that
+> This field is currently not yet filled!
-> fills this field, see **./tools/fill_graph_permit.py**.

-Queries on how to determine a smaller subgraph from this table can be found in **./queries/graph_subgraph.sql**.